Stop Overpaying for Flights: My Honest Guide to the Best Flight Search Engines

 Why I Love It:

-#2 Skyscanner: The Flexibility Master
+#2 Skyscanner: The Ultimate Flexibility Tool

 Best for: Travelers with open-ended plans, finding the cheapest month to fly, and casting a wide net.